 Looking for a cause that matters?
-Volunteer with the Mental Health Foundation
+Volunteer as a trustee with the

 The Mental Health Foundation Board regularly recruits new members to replace retiring trustees.
-If you’re looking for a rewarding and meaningful volunteer experience you’re encouraged to consider applying.
+If you’re looking for a rewarding and meaningful volunteer experience you’re encouraged to apply.

 The Role of the Board

-Trustees are actively engaged by the Mental Health Foundation to provide strategic direction and guidance in raising awareness, understanding and funds for impactful mental health and addictions support and services in Alberta.
+Trustees are actively engaged by the Mental Health Foundation to provide strategic direction and guidance in raising awareness, understanding, and funds for impactful mental health and addiction support services in Alberta.
 The board includes up to 18 voting trustees as well as ex-officio members from Alberta Health Services.
-We are the primary fundraiser for Alberta Hospital Edmonton and addiction and mental health services across the province.
+We are the primary fundraiser for Alberta Hospital Edmonton and mental health and addiction services across the province.

 Trustees serve three-year terms, with the option of two renewal terms.
 Trustees are expected to attend four to five, 2.5-hour-long Board meetings annually and participate on at least one committee.
 Committees meet quarterly for about 2 hours.
 While our business office is in Edmonton, meetings can be in person, by phone or by virtual connection.
 Location should not affect participation.

 In addition to meetings, trustees are asked to participate in fund raising events throughout the year.
 In general, a Trustee can expect to spend between 50 and 100 hours a year on board-related activities.